Pungwe River: Water supply systems

 Climate change is predicted to lead to about 10% reduction in annual rainfall.
 This implies decreased river flow and available water for the Pungwe River basin, with possibly severe consequences for agricultural production.
 While the between-year variability in flow is not predicted to change significantly, within-year variability is expected to increase.
 This will worsen both floods and droughts.

+Discharge

+Discharge of the Pungwe River at Jangada (19°26′56.7276″S 34°32′16.2204″E).
+Period from 1998/01/01 to 2023/12/31 (Source: The Flood Observatory):